cashubtc/nuts/dlc.md

 The mint verifies each settlement object as follows:

-1. If `Settlement.outcome.P` fails to parse as a JSON dictionary mapping pubkeys to positive integers, return an error.
+1. If `Settlement.outcome.P` fails to parse as a JSON dictionary mapping pubkeys to positive integers, or if the number of entries in that dictionary exceeds [the `max_payouts` setting](#mint-settings), return an error.
 1. If `Settlement.dlc_root` does not correspond to any known funded DLC, return an error.
 1. If `Settlement.dlc_root` corresponds to a DLC, but that DLC has already been settled, return an error.
 1. Verify `Settlement.merkle_proof`: